 Blackstone owns Lexington National Land Services ("LNLS"), a title agent company.
-LNLS acts as an agent for one or more underwriters in issuing title policies and/or providing support services in connection with investments made by the Company, Blackstone and its affiliates and related parties, and third-parties.
+LNLS acts as an agent for one or more underwriters in issuing title policies and/or providing support services in connection with investments by the Company, Blackstone and their affiliates and related parties, and third-parties.
 LNLS focuses on transactions in rate-regulated states where the cost of title insurance is non-negotiable.
-LNLS will not perform services in non-regulated states for the Company, other than (i) in the context of a portfolio transaction that includes properties in rate-regulated states, (ii) as part of a syndicate of title insurance companies where the rate is negotiated by other insurers or their agents, (iii) when a third-party is paying all or a material portion of the premium or (iv) when providing only support services to the underwriter.
-LNLS earns fees, which would have otherwise been paid to third-parties, by providing title agency services and facilitating placement of title insurance with underwriters.
+LNLS will not perform services in non-regulated states for the Company, unless (i) in the context of a portfolio transaction that includes properties in rate-regulated states, (ii) as part of a syndicate of title insurance companies where the rate is negotiated by other insurers or their agents, (iii) when a third-party is paying all or a material portion of the premium or (iv) when providing only support services to the underwriter.
+LNLS earns fees, which would have otherwise been paid to third parties, by providing title agency services and facilitating placement of title insurance with underwriters.
 Blackstone receives distributions from LNLS in connection with investments by the Company based on its equity interest in LNLS.
-In each case, there will be no related offset to the Company.
+In each case, there will be no related expense offset to the Company.

-During the years ended December 31, 2022 and 2021, the Company paid Lexington National Land Services \$27.8 million and \$25.7 million, respectively, for title services related to 53 and 54 investments, respectively, and such costs were either (i) capitalized to Investments in Real Estate or (ii) recorded as deferred financing costs, which is a reduction to Mortgage Notes, Secured Term Loans, and Secured Revolving Credit Facilities on the Company's Consolidated Balance Sheets.
+During the years ended December 31, 2023 and December 31, 2022, the Company paid LNLS \$7.7 million and \$27.8 million, respectively, for title services related to, in each case, 53 investments and such costs were either (i) capitalized to Investments in Real Estate, (ii) included in calculating net gain on dispositions of real estate on the Consolidated Statements of Operations or (iii) recorded as deferred financing costs, which is a reduction to Mortgage Loans, Secured Term Loans, and Secured Revolving Credit Facilities on the Consolidated Balance Sheets.